jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

 Amazon ECR repository policies and IAM policies are used when determining which actions a specific user or role may perform on a repository.

-Any users must permission to make calls to the `ecr:GetAuthorizationToken` API through an IAM policy before they can authenticate to a registry and push or pull any images from any Amazon ECR repository.
+Any users must get permission to make calls to the `ecr:GetAuthorizationToken` API through an IAM policy before they can authenticate to a registry and push or pull any images from any Amazon ECR repository.

-So create a IAM Policy:
+The IAM Policy looks like:

 ```json
 {